Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What is a Disjoint Set?
   - **Explanation:**
+    Apart of data structure sets
   - **Use:**
+    In simplified terms, disjoint sets are like LinkedIn or Facebook mutual friends. the disjoint set is used to discover how different friend lists overlap (aka mutual friends)
   - **Example:**
+    Not disjointed
+    set1 = 1, 2, 3
+    set2 = 3, 4, 5
+    Is disjointed
+    set1 = 1, 2, 3
+    set2 = 3, 4
   - **Source:**
 - [ ] What is a Bloom Filter?
   - **Explanation:**